CyberGen49/CyberFilesRewrite/README.md

 *Things are still under very heavy development, so they could be vastly changing over short spans of time.
 Keep an eye on [Changelog.md](https://github.com/CyberGen49/CyberFilesRewrite/blob/main/Changelog.md) to see updates.*

 ## Features
-* Completely customizable colours all from within the config, no CSS tinkering required
+* Completely customizable colour theming, no CSS tinkering required
 * Completely customizable language files
 * File caching (via SQLite), making for blistering fast load speeds
+* Ability to hide directories from their parent file lists

 ## Installation
 We can only guarantee everything will work as expected if you're using an Apache webserver.
 Your mileage may vary with other setups.
 The tutorials below assume that you're on a Debian-based Linux distrobution and that you plan on using Apache.